python-trio/trio/docs/source/design.rst

 * The only form of concurrency is the task.

-* Tasks are guaranteed to run to completion
+* Tasks are guaranteed to run to completion.

 * Task spawning is always explicit.
 No callbacks, no implicit concurrency, no futures/deferreds/promises/other APIs that involve